valueflows/valueflows/mkdocs/docs/specification/inverses.md

    * inventoriedEconomicResources (EconomicResource.primaryAccountable)
    * commitmentsAsProvider (Commitment.provider)
    * commitmentsAsReceiver (Commitment.receiver)
-   * commitmentsInScope (Commitment.inScopeOf)
    * economicEventsAsProvider (EconomicEvent.provider)
    * economicEventsAsReceiver (EconomicEvent.receiver)
-   * economicEventsInScope (EconomicEvent.inScopeOf)
    * intentsAsProvider (Intent.provider)
    * intentsAsReceiver (Intent.receiver)
-   * intentsInScope (Intent.inScopeOf)
    * claimsAsProvider (Claim.provider)
    * claimsAsReceiver (Claim.receiver)
-   * claimsInScope (Claim.inScopeOf)
-   * proposalsInScope (Proposal.inScopeOf)

 *other queries:*

-   * plans (if there is any Process.inScopeOf in the Plan)
+   * plans (if there is any Process.inScopeOf in a Plan)
-   * economicEvents (EconomicEvent.provider or .receiver or .inScopeOf)
+   * economicEvents (EconomicEvent.provider or .receiver or .inputOf.inScopeOf or .outputOf.inScopeOf)
-   * commitments (Commitment.provider or .receiver or .inScopeOf)
+   * commitments (Commitment.provider or .receiver or .receiver or .inputOf.inScopeOf or .outputOf.inScopeOf)
-   * intents (Intent.provider or .receiver or .inScopeOf)
+   * intents (Intent.provider or .receiver or .receiver or .inputOf.inScopeOf or .outputOf.inScopeOf)
-   * claims (Claim.provider or .receiver or .inScopeOf)
+   * claims (Claim.provider or .receiver)
-   * proposals (Proposal.inScopeOf, or a related Intent.provider or Intent.receiver)
+   * proposals (a related Intent.provider or Intent.receiver)
    * proposalsTo (Proposals.proposed where ProposedTo.proposedTo is the Agent)

 ### Process